 Located in Claremont, California, Harvey Mudd College was established in 1955 and offers only undergraduate degrees.
 Harvey Mudd leads in engineering, math, and science, and is also a liberal arts college.
 There are nine math, science, and engineering programs and each include humanities and social science classes.
 Many engineering, science, and mathematics alumni are leaders in their respective fields.

 U.S. News & World Report ranked them the No. 2 best undergraduate engineering program among colleges with highest degrees of bachelor’s or master’s.
 Harvey Mudd produces the most science and engineering PhD’s among all undergraduate colleges, and second most to all colleges and universities.
-It was listed as a “Best College” in Princeton Review’s The Best 378 Colleges in 2014.
-The school also had the best Return on Investment in PayScale’s “College Return on Investment Report” 2013.
+It was listed as a “Best College” in Princeton Review’s The Best 378 Colleges.
+The school also had the best Return on Investment in PayScale’s “College Return on Investment Report”.

 The internationally renowned Clinic Program, instituted in 1963, allows teams to solve problems given by sponsoring industries, government, and nonprofit organizations.
 In this regard the students obtain direct and practical experience in important research projects and must complete one year of study in the project.